codesquad-nl/library-kata/README.md

 ## Functional Requirements:
 * The library can supply an overview of its inventory of books
 * The library can supply an overview of its members
-* Librarians can add new books to the inventory of the library
+* New books can be added to the inventory of the library
-* Librarians can add new members
+* New members can be added to the library
+* A book can only be in the possession of a single member at a time
 * A member can lend available books from the library
 * A member is allowed a maximum of seven loaned items at a time
-* A book can only be in the possession of a single member at a time
 * A member can view which books are currently in his possession
 * A member can return books in his possession to the library
-* Librarians can remove books from the inventory if they are not currently loaned out
+* Books can be removed from the inventory if they are not currently loaned out
 * The library can have multiple copies of a book in its inventory
 * The library can always tell where the copy of a book is (in its inventory or at which member)